iOS 13 public beta: Install, manage and download fonts from the App Store

 •See All

-Discuss: iOS 13: New features let you install, manage and download fonts from the App Store
+Discuss: iOS 13: You can soon install, manage and download custom fonts for your iPhone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.